 Bread and Badger is the husband and wife team of Amanda and Sean Siska.
 Amanda creates the art and runs the online side of things, and Sean does the sandblasting.
+Lea, Heather, and Santino are our assistants, who tirelessly answer your questions, make your special gifts, and make sure they get to you safely and quickly.
 Together, we make original tabletop vessels to help express your personality through your housewares.

 Read our interview in the ‘Quit Your Day Job’ feature on Etsy.com

 Here's Heather sandblasting a ceramic mug through the glaze:

 The name comes from the term “bread and butter,” because this is my main source of income, but I added the word “badger” because I was inspired by an article in National Geographic about honey badgers.
 Honey badgers are fearless creatures that will not back down from a fight, and are impervious to venom.
 They can kill animals many times their size and they eat bees and poisonous snakes.
 Quitting my job and starting my own business has been one of the hardest things I’ve ever done, and I’m inspired by those tough little creatures that can take on so much that other animals fear.